Alkalinity Adjustment Calculator

 Dissolve Before Adding

 For best results, pre-dissolve granular sodium bicarbonate in a bucket of pool water before adding it to the pool.
 This prevents undissolved particles from settling on the bottom and potentially staining the liner or plaster.
+Distribute the dissolved solution evenly around the pool.

 Increase pH Simultaneously

 Increasing total alkalinity will also typically cause a slight increase in pH.
 If your pH is also low, raising TA first is often the recommended approach, as it stabilizes the water and makes subsequent pH adjustments easier and more stable.
+Always retest both TA and pH after adjustments.

 Precisely Adjusting Your Pool's Alkalinity for Optimal Water Balance

-Maintaining the correct total alkalinity (TA) in your pool is fundamental for stable pH and overall water health.
-This Alkalinity Adjustment Calculator helps you determine the exact amount of sodium bicarbonate (baking soda) needed to raise your pool's TA to the ideal range.
-For a 20,000-gallon pool with a current TA of 60 ppm, aiming for 100 ppm, you would need 192.0 ounces of baking soda, a crucial step for balanced pool chemistry in 2025.
+For a 20,000-gallon pool with a current TA of 60 ppm, aiming for 100 ppm, you would need 192.0 ounces of baking soda, a crucial step for balanced pool chemistry in 2026.

-Maintaining Pool Total Alkalinity for pH Stability in 2025
+Maintaining Pool Total Alkalinity for pH Stability in 2026

-In 2025, pool owners understand that maintaining total alkalinity (TA) is not just about a number, but about creating a stable environment for the entire pool system.
-TA acts as a crucial buffer, preventing rapid pH swings that can lead to a host of problems.
 An ideal TA range of 80-120 ppm ensures that the pH remains steady, protecting expensive pool equipment from corrosion or scale buildup, optimizing the efficiency of sanitizers like chlorine, and enhancing swimmer comfort by preventing eye and skin irritation.
-Without proper TA, pH can fluctuate wildly, leading to cloudy water, algae growth, and increased chemical consumption.

 The Sodium Bicarbonate Dosage Formula for Alkalinity